m4ce/sensu-plugins-network-interface/README.md

     -w, --warn                       Warn instead of throwing a critical failure
 ```

 By default, command line option parameters are global to all interfaces.
-However, each interface can override the defaults in an optional JSON configuration file which must be placed
+However, each interface can override the defaults either in their ifcfg configuration files (e.g. MTU) or
-in the same location as the plugin.
+in an optional JSON configuration file which must be placed in the same location as the plugin.

 JSON example: